ckeditor/ckeditor5-collaboration-samples/DEV-README.md

 - `--keep` (`-k`) - indicates whether the release directory should not be removed before starting the build,
 - `--ckeditor5-path` - defines a path to the `ckeditor/ckeditor5` repository.

-The building script always call the `yarn install` command.
+The building script always call the `pnpm install` command.
 Passing the `--dev` option uses latest nightly versions of CKEditor 5 packages.

 It generates build in the `build/release-collaboration-samples/` directory.
 After that, one can easily run all samples at once with: